vcmi/vcmi/docs/modders/Entities_Format/Hero_Type_Format.md

 	// If set to true hero will be unavailable on start and won't appear in taverns (campaign heroes) "special" : true,

+	// If set to true, hero won't show up on a map with water "onlyOnWaterMap" : false,

+	// If set to true, hero will show up only if the map contains no water "onlyOnMapWithoutWater" : false,

 	// All translatable texts related to hero
 	"texts" :